 Over the past decade, the estimation of catch and associated uncertainty has become a focus for recreational fisheries in the United States (NAS, 2017).
 Commercial fisheries, on the other hand, are often assumed to have precise estimates of catch by species.
 This is due in part to the availability of landing receipts (aka fish tickets) which serve as a record of the weight of fish landed into various market categories (sort groups).
 As noted by Pearson et al. (2008), it is important to recognize that species and market categories are not synonymous.
 On the U.S. West Coast, for example, it is common for multiple species to be landed within a single market category (CALCOM 2017, PacFIN 2017).
-This is expected for categories that are clearly designated as mixed-species categories (e.g. nearshore rockfish, or species within a particular genus or family).
-However, some categories that are named after a single species still contain several species, to varying degrees, even after regulations require sorting into a particular category (Pearson et al., 2008).
+This is expected for categories that are clearly designated as mixed-species categories (e.g. “nearshore rockfish”, or species within a particular genus or family).
+However, in some states, categories that are named after a single species still contain several species, to varying degrees, even after regulations require sorting into a particular category (Pearson et al. 2008).
+As a result, estimation of landings for a single species based on landing receipt data alone may produce biased estimates of total catch.

-The decision of how to sort species into market categories on a landing receipt is typically made by the fishermen, dealers, or processors.
-As a result, trained port samplers intercept vessels offloading catch or during subsequent processing in order to determine the species composition of catch landed in a given market category (Sen 1984, Crone 1995, Tsou et al. 2015).
-These species composition data are used to partition the weight of landed catch in a market category across species, a process commonly referred to as catch expansion (Pearson and Almany, 1995).
-To calculate total landings for a single species, the expanded catch is summed across all market categories in which the species was landed.
+Fishermen, dealers, or processors typically decide how to sort species into market categories on a landing receipt .
+Trained port samplers intercept vessels offloading catch or during subsequent processing in order to determine the species composition of catch landed in a given market category (Sen 1984, Crone 1995, Tsou et al. 2015).
+These species composition data are used to partition, or distribute, the weight of landed catch in a market category across species, a process commonly referred to as catch expansion (Pearson and Almany, 1995).
+To estimate total landings for a single species, the expanded catch is summed across all relevant market categories.
+Assuming that landing receipt data are a census of the landed catch, uncertainty in total catch for a given species reflects variability in the species composition among port samples.
+If information is available to estimate sources of bias in the landing receipt data, e.g. underreporting, then it is possible to also incorporate uncertainty in the bias correction factors as well (Bousquet et al. 2010).
+In this study, we quantify sampling uncertainty for estimates of landed catch, although the modeling framework could be extended to include uncertainty or bias in landing receipt data.

 Within market categories, the species composition of landed catch can vary spatially, temporally, by fishing gear, and catch disposition (e.g. fish sold alive or dead).
 These differences are attributable to many factors, including market preference, fishing behavior, regulatory constraints, and biological/ecological characteristics (e.g. spatial distribution) of the landed species.
 As a result, estimates of species composition for a given market category are often stratified over time (e.g. quarterly) and across other relevant strata (e.g. ports, gears, catch disposition).
-Sampling programs often have limited funds, and attempts to reduce bias in species composition estimates through the introduction of additional strata comes at a cost, namely reduced precision (Cochran, 19xx; Tomlinson, 1971).
+Sampling programs often have limited funds, and attempts to reduce bias in species composition estimates through the introduction of additional strata comes at a cost, namely reduced precision (Cochran, 1977; Tomlinson, 1971).